PrabhatKumar-Data/ExercisesML-DL/README.md

 # ExercisesML-DL

-Exercises questions completed in the assignment.
+Exercises questions completed of the assignments provided.

 Questions are displayed along with answers in the assignment file.